• Current students

 Chief Financial Officer, Musgrave Group plc.

-Andrew Keating is Chief Financial Officer of Musgrave group, having previously held senior roles as Director of Group Finance with CRH plc, and Executive Director and Group Chief Financial Officer of Bank of Ireland plc.
+Andrew Keating is Chief Financial Officer of Musgrave group, having previously held senior roles as Executive Director and Group Chief Financial Officer of Bank of Ireland plc and Director of Group Finance with CRH plc.

 Andrew has a B. Comm degree from UCC and a Master of Accounting degree from UCD.
-Andrew trained as a Chartered Accountant with Arthur Andersen, achieving first place in Ireland in his final admitting examination.
-From 2016-2019, Andrew was a Non-Executive Director of the Irish Management Institute.
+Andrew trained as a Chartered Accountant with Arthur Andersen.
+From 2016-2019, Andrew was a Non-Executive Director of the Irish Management Institute and, since 2024, he has served on the Finance, Planning and Resource Allocation Committee of UCC.

 Andrew Keating – LinkedIn